 Your software vendor can provide you with a number of different resources to connect.
 Every vendor takes its own approach, but here are some of the most common ways that you can get connected:

-User forums are usually available within your software system, or within a closed community that is specific to software users.
-In most cases, pharmacists use forums to ask questions or get advice about a specific part of their software system.
-However, they also use them as a platform to connect with other professionals.
-Thus, they can be a good way to get your foot in the door.
+User forums are usually available within your software system, or within a closed community.
+In most cases, pharmacists use forums to ask questions or get advice about a their software system.

 The best pharmacy software vendors take the time to highlight users who are making a difference in their communities.
 Whether it’s on their website, on their social media pages, or in press material they release, these vendors take the time to share new faces and open up potential connections for you.